appscode/blog/content/post/panopticon-webinar/index.md

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-To join public discussions with the community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
-To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

 To receive product announcements, follow us on [Twitter](https://twitter.com/KubeDB).

 If you have found a bug with Panopticon or want to request new features, please [file an issue](https://github.com/kubeops/installer).